A1795066711/Medical-data-deep-learning/predication/README.md

-# temp.py would run for the prediction of the data in the MNIST_data directory.
+# temp.py would run for the prediction of the data to be download in the MNIST_data directory.